 Labour Relations in multinational corporations; issues and challenges of IHRM.
-On successful completion of this course, students will be able to:

 Course Outcome Assessment CO1 Understand the concepts of 'Global Human Resource Management' in terms of PCN, HCN and TCN.
 A1,A2&A3 CO2 Understand the cultural theories, employee recruitment and selection and their relevance in GHRM.
 A1,A2&A3 CO3 Understand the Issues and Challenges arises in Global Context (Expatriate compensation, Expatriate training, Reassignment etc) and leverage the diversity for organizational development.
 A3&A4 CO4 Understand global employee relations and its challenges to HR managers.
 A3&A4 CO5 At the end student will be able to understand regarding Best HR practices in Global context